-Washington, D.C. – Senate Majority Leader Chuck Schumer (D-NY) spoke on the Senate floor today, calling on Speaker McCarthy to lay out his plan to raise the debt ceiling.
+Washington, D.C. – Senate Majority Leader Chuck Schumer (D-NY) spoke on the Senate floor on Republicans’ disarray on the most important question of this year, avoiding a first-ever default, and calling on Speaker McCarthy to show the American people his plan.
 Below are Senator Schumer’s remarks, which can also be viewed here:

 We are almost a quarter of the way through 2023, and House Republicans have still failed to answer the most important question of their majority: what is your plan?
 What is the plan of House Republicans to raise the debt ceiling?

 We hear a new explanation seemingly every day, from some new corner of the Republican Conference, but none of it adds up to what Republicans need most: a clear, detailed, and serious plan.

 Even this week, Speaker McCarthy has in desperation tried another new and obviously failing approach.
 He laid out a new round of vague conditions, each one more amorphous than the last, and none of them with any specifics, and then he pulled a huge number out of the sky, $4 trillion, without telling us where, when, or how we’d get to it.
 That’s not a plan.
 Everyone knows that.

 Republicans have been utterly flailing: one day they say they’ll release a budget, then they say they can’t release a budget.
 One corner of the party says certain programs are off the table, and then another group of Republicans suggests the opposite.

 House Republican Leadership is doing everything except the one thing they must do – show the American people your plan, House Republicans!
 Show us your plan.